Skip to main content

 -1983

-This error will be thrown on an attempt to initialize the SDK after it has already been initialized.
+This error is thrown when attempting to initialize the SDK after it has already been initialized.

 -1985